 Computers with the library catalog are available in both the Children’s Department and the Teen Loft, and if you need help with anything, a Youth Services staff member is stationed at the reference desk in the Children’s Department.
 You can check out materials and register for new library cards at the Children’s Department desk.

 In the Children’s Department, we have four AWE Learning Computers, which are preloaded with a variety of educational games.
 Any child may sit down and use one of these computers, even without a library card.
 There are an additional six Children’s Computers in the department, which can be used by children under 13 with a valid library card.
 Children are permitted two 30-minute computer sessions each day.

 In the Teen Loft, there are four Teen Computers.
 You may log on to these computers with a valid library card if you are between the ages of 14-18.
 Youth ages 14 and older may also use the Adult Computers on the first floor.
-Teens are permitted two 1-hour computer sessions each day.
+Teens are permitted 3 hours on the computer each day.